 As chefs blur the lines that separate one country’s food from another, Singaporean cuisine is poised to gain ground.
 It’s the ultimate amalgam of Asian cooking.

-Singapore’s history as a significant historical trade hub led British, Portuguese, Chinese, Malay, Indonesian, Indian and others to layer their traditions in Singaporean culture, which is reflected in the country’s cuisine today.
+Singapore’s history as a significant historical trade hub led British, Portuguese, Chinese, Malay, Indonesian, Indian and other cultures to layer their traditions in Singaporean culture, which is reflected in the country’s cuisine today.

 “Being such a small country, the one thing that is truly Singaporean is the food,” says Salil Mehta, the chef at Singapura in New York City.
 “Because that truly represents everything – that mélange of cultures, the marriage of flavors.”